A Pseudo-Two-Dimensional (P2D) Model for FeS2 Conversion Cathode Batteries

-It should be noted that the model neglects several features that may affect the overall performance, such as non-spherical geometries for the particles, volume expansion and mechanics for the electrode, and direct inclusion of the CBD -- all of which we intend to explore in a future mesoscopic modeling study.
-However, we hope the efficiency and robustness of the model are attractive to researchers working with conversion cathode materials, such as other transition metal fluorides, oxides, selenides, or sulfides, and we have demonstrated the various insights that can be obtained from the model to better understand cell limitations.
+It should be noted that the model neglects several features that may affect the overall performance.
+Particularly, we neglect the mechanical deformation of active material particles and the electrode during the conversion reaction, which can result in irreversible particle breakage and cracks.
+The inability of the current model to account for this expansion may explain some of the deviation with experimental data in the conversion regime.
+Additionally, the current model fails to account for solid-electrolyte interface (SEI) formation, non-spherical particle geometry, and direct inclusion of the CBD.
+We intend to explore all these features in a future mesoscopic modeling study.
+Nevertheless, we believe the model's robustness and efficiency lend itself for use in a variety of other systems such as sodium-ion batteries and other conversion cathode materials (e.g. transition metal fluorides, oxides, selenides, or sulfides).
+For extension to other conversion chemistry systems, one only needs to modify the appropriate parameters (i.e. open circuit voltage, solid and electrolyte diffusion coefficients, electrical conductivities, equilibrium potential, molar mass, density, and rate constants) and experimental conditions (porosity, electrode thickness, particle radius, electrolyte concentration, and discharge rates).
+Although we apply the model to \ce{FeS2} in this work, the results presented demonstrate the various insights that can be obtained from the model to better understand cell limitations for other materials.